Skip to content

 A good but free survey tool

-Simon asks: I want to create some simple(ish) survey’s to get clients to fill out after a session.
-I know of some paid for solutions, but does anyone have any suggestions for any free ?
+Simon asks: I want to create some simple(ish) survey’s to get clients to fill out after a training session.
+I know of some paid for solutions, but does anyone have any suggestions for any free tools?

 Laura replies: For something short, I’d use the survey function on PollDaddy.
 You can get up to 100 responses, and I think ten questions.
 Ten isn’t many, but you can do conditional branching for free, which is rare, and good.